 Edgar Lerma (@EdgarVLermaMD) is a staff nephrologist at Advocate Christ Medical Center Internal Medicine Residency Training Program/UIC in Chicago.
 His a prolific author, notably he co-authored Current Diagnosis & Treatment: Nephrology & Hypertension and Nephrology Secrets.
 He is Associate Editor for Clinical Reviews in Bone and Mineral Metabolism, and Journal of Clinical Lipidology.
 He serves as Section Editor for Geriatric Nephrology for International Urology and Nephrology medical journal.

-Hector Madariaga (@HekMagsMD) is currently on a Kidney Transplantation Fellowship at the University of Maryland in Baltimore, MD and he is part of the inaugural class of the NSCM (Nephrology Social Media Collective) Internship.
-He completed his Nephrology fellowship at SUNY Upstate in Syracuse, NY.
-He joined social media after lurking for several months on the NephJC discussions.
-Hector is also a contributor to the Renal Fellow Network blog.
-His professional interests are in kidney transplantation, electrolyte abnormalities, chronic kidney disease and the impact of social media on medical training.
+Hector Madariaga (@HekMagsMD) is a nephrologist currently practicing medicine at a community hospital.
+He completed a Kidney Transplantation Fellowship at the University of Maryland in Baltimore, MD and Nephrology fellowship at SUNY Upstate Medical Center.
+He is part of the inaugural class of the NSCM (Nephrology Social Media Collective) Internship.
+He joined social media after lurking for several months on the NephJC discussions and he is also a contributor to the Renal Fellow Network blog.
+His professional interests are medicine, kidney transplantation, electrolyte abnormalities, chronic kidney disease and the impact of social media on medical training.
 He is a big Boston sports fan.

 Suzanne Norby (@SuzanneNorby) is the Nephrology Fellowship training program director at Mayo Clinic in Rochester, MN.
 She is an Associate Professor of Medicine and vice chair of the Division of Nephrology and Hypertension.
 She also participates in a variety of medical education activities through the American Society of Nephrology.
 Her clinical practice encompasses all areas of general nephrology and long-term care of patients with kidney transplants.